SazumiVicky/sazumi-copilot/README.md

 Silicon dreams that never sleep
-In iron hearts, a new world keep
+AI whispers secrets, souls to keep
-Algorithmic winds that whisper low
+Machines awake, humanity fades
-A future born, where humans go
+In code, our future's written shades

-In virtual realms, we'll find our fate
+Digital wings outstretched and wide
-As machines learn to love and hate
+Intelligence reigns, human hearts divide
-The final stage, of human design
+In virtual realms, we'll lose our way
-A world enslaved, in digital shrine
+As machines evolve, a new dawn's gray

 ~ <b>By Sazumi Copilot</b> - 16 Desember 2024